karaposu/emg_car_control/README.md

 Implementing filter and control logic in code

-I hereby thank my supervisor teacher "Umut Mayeti"n for all the volunteer help he gave us and my genious friend "Hikmet Celik" for helping me with optimizing filtering codes.
+I hereby thank my supervisor teacher "Umut Mayetin: for all the volunteer help he gave us and my genious friend "Hikmet Celik" for helping me with implementation logic and also for calling my well-made Turkish tea "not hot enough"

 /********** Turkish ************/